Wrap up

 Follow-up questions

-How can we effectively respond to the risks posed by digital technology and AI?
+How to identify effective responses to the risks posed by digital technology and AI

 Speaker